 My process is intuitive and material led.
 I choose fabrics for their honesty, texture, and ability to carry history.
 Stitching with immediacy and sensitivity, I build layered, abstract surfaces through mono printing, appliqué, and embroidery.
 Recent explorations include working with locally sourced wool and solar dyeing, infusing the cloth with gentle, natural hues and a sense of place, while consciously moving away from synthetic colour.

 Embroidery (both hand and machine) feels liberating.
 It allows me to draw with thread, to mix and layer colour like overpainting.
-My materials are everything and anything: sumptuous velvets, matt wools, shimmering organza, fragile papers.
-I hoard and treasure tiny fragments, each a potential echo of coastline, cavern, or rock pool.
+I hoard and treasure tiny fragments of sumptuous velvets, matt and textured wools, shimmering organza, fragile papers and subtle silks, each a potential echo of coastline, cavern, or rock pool.

 The surface of the fabric becomes transformed by the techniques that I employ, just as the surface of the landscape transforms under changing light and tide.
-I do not seek to imitate, but to investigate, to translate atmosphere into texture, and emotion into fibre.
+I do not seek to imitate, but to investigate, to translate atmosphere and emotion into texture and fibre.

 My practice is experimental and multi-layered: combining felting, embellishment, mark-making and stitch.
 Each piece evolves organically through touch and discovery.
 At its core is a profound sense of fragility, of material, of landscape, of our environment.
-This latest collection honours the North Devon coastline: its overhanging caverns, tangled seaweeds, murky rock pools, and the sea’s fierce, dramatic offerings cast ashore by the Atlantic.
+My “Fragile – Watch Where You Tread” collection honours the North Devon coastline: its overhanging caverns, tangled seaweeds, murky rock pools, and the sea’s fierce, dramatic offerings cast ashore by the Atlantic.
+My recent work reflects connected responses to landscape, material, and exchange, each shaped by encounters with places, processes, and perspectives that at first seem distant from one another.
+I have been inspired by Iceland’s volcanic terrain, where buried fire and frozen ground exist in uneasy balance, bringing opposing forces into dialogue.
+Majestic Majorelle emerged from Morocco and the intense atmosphere of Marrakech, where colour, heat, and plant forms opened a new visual language within my practice.